 #5.
 Secure part-time and summer jobs

-Between on-campus, off-campus and work study options, there’s bound to be a part-time position that works well with your academic schedule.
-Securing a summer job where you’re able to put in more weekly hours during your break from class can help you save up to cover expenses for the next school year.
+Between on-campus, off-campus and work-study job options, there’s bound to be a part-time position that works well with your academic schedule.
+Securing a summer job that allows you to put in more weekly hours during your break from class can help you save up to cover expenses for the next school year when you’ll need to cut back work hours.

 #6.
 Find a paid internship